Keep True

 Following a successful law career, Howard Pawley served for nineteen years as a member of the Manitoba Legislature, and is currently an associate professor emeritus at the University of Windsor.

-Other contributors: Foreword by Paul Moist, national president of the Canadian Union of Public Employees
+Paul Moist is the national president of the Canadian Union of Public Employees